adrian-prajsnar/serenity-haven-website/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file.
+To run this project, you would need to add the following environment variables to your .env file.

 `SUPABASE_URL`
 `SUPABASE_KEY`